AztecProtocol/aztec-packages/docs/docs/developers/tutorials/writing_token_contract.md

 A getter function to compute the note hash and nullifier for notes in the contract's storage.

-This must be included in every contract because it depends on the note type IDs and storage slots, which are defined when we set up storage.

 #include_code compute_note_hash_and_nullifier /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust